 Select a language:

-The Environmental Health - Plan Check unit reviews design and construction plans for all new and remodeled food facilities and public pools within Orange C to ensure they are constructed in accordance with state and local codes and standards.
+Plan Check unit reviews design and construction plans for all new and remodeled food facilities and public pools within Orange County to ensure they are constructed in accordance with state and local codes and standards.

 Determine if plan submittal is required, learn about various services, and access resources.